gustavomoers/E2E-CARLA-ReinforcementLearning-PPO/README.md

 ## Conclusion

 The PPO model trained on CARLA 0.9.12 for collision avoidance at 90 km/h shows promising results.
 While the initial training of 80,000 steps demonstrates the model's capability to learn effective avoidance strategies, further training could improve its performance.
-This project lays the groundwork for more advanced applications of reinforcement learning in autonomous vehicle technology.

 ## Contributions